About CASA of Rock County

 Since 2005, CASA (Court Appointed Special Advocates) of Rock County has been recruiting and training community members to become advocates for children who have experienced abuse and are in the temporary custody of an overwhelmed and under-resourced child welfare system.
 CASAs use a trauma-informed approach, providing stability and guidance to children in the child welfare system.
 Just as importantly, CASAs are role models and mentors, promoting and enhancing resiliency and positive long-term outcomes in the children they serve.

-We give children a voice that is sometimes lost to ensure they do not get lost in the system; we make sure their wants/needs are valued and prioritized.
+CASA volunteers amplify a child's voice is heard in court; we advocate for the best interest of a child and make informal recommendations for the child's physical and emotional well-being.
 It is our desire to bring them hope, joy, and a stable adult figure in their lives.

 CASA of Rock County is a United Way Blackhawk Region funded partner.